vivekkushalch/Indian-Sign-Language-Recognition-System/README.md

 - Text to Sign
 - Sign to Voice
 - Voice to Sign
-- All Voices and Transcripts are enhanced by Google Translate for a varity of Spoken Languages
+- All Voices and Transcripts are enhanced by Google Translate for a varity of Spoken Languages (WIP)

 ### Ui Preview
 <p align="center">